yuqingdong0/Transient-Data-for-OEDI/Simulation Data/IEEE LVN/ReadMe.md

   * suffix _V-node_ specifies the feederhead bus voltage in phase _A_/_B_/_C_
   * suffix _I-branch_ specifies the feederhead current in phase _A_/_B_/_C_
 * The variables which begin with _FAULT_ are fault current in phase _A_/_B_/_C_
-* The varibales begin with _TACS_ section delimiter are inverter outputs, following the rules:
+* The varibales which begin with _TACS_ section delimiter are inverter outputs, following the rules:
     * _PV###_ specifies the inverter number, from 1..999
     * suffix _V_ specifies the inverter's calculated RMS voltage (positive sequence in the case of three-phase); helpful to visualize the operation of undervoltage trip or ridethrough.
     * suffix _I_ specifies the inverter's RMS current injection (positive sequence in the case of three-phase); sufficient to visualize the status of this inverter.
 If the RMS current drops to zero, it means either a voltage or frequency trip function activated.